shivangbelwariar96/Concurrency/Multithreading-summary.md

 | Write-Around | 700 | Writes directly to DB, bypassing cache; cache populated on read. | @Transactional, @Cacheable | Reduces cache pollution, simple | Slower reads after writes (Write-Through) |
 | Read-Through | 880 | Cache fetches data from DB on miss, transparent to application. | @Cacheable, Redis GET | Simplifies code, fast reads | Cache miss latency, staleness (Write-Through) |

+Read-through caching is a strategy where the cache automatically loads data from the underlying database when a cache miss occurs.
+This means that when an application requests data, the cache first checks if the data is present.
+If the data is found (a cache hit), it is returned to the application.
+If the data is not found (a cache miss), the cache retrieves the data from the database, stores it in the cache, and then returns it to the application.

+This approach simplifies application logic because the application does not need to handle cache misses explicitly.
+Instead, the cache manages the process of fetching and storing data, which can be particularly beneficial for read-heavy workloads where read performance is crucial.

+Read-through caching is optimal for scenarios where read performance is critical, and the data can be loaded into the cache on the first read request.
+It is well-suited for applications with complex data access patterns or systems requiring high availability, as it helps reduce the load on the primary database.

 ## Implementation Examples

 ### Write-Through